iTwin/itwinjs-core/common/api/presentation-components.api.md

 import { AbstractTreeNodeLoaderWithProvider } from '@itwin/components-react';
 import { ActiveMatchInfo } from '@itwin/components-react';
 import { CategoryDescription } from '@itwin/presentation-common';
-import { ClientDiagnosticsHandler } from '@itwin/presentation-common';
-import { ClientDiagnosticsOptions } from '@itwin/presentation-common';
 import { ColumnDescription } from '@itwin/components-react';
 import { Content } from '@itwin/presentation-common';
 import { DelayLoadedTreeNodeItem } from '@itwin/components-react';
 import { Descriptor } from '@itwin/presentation-common';
 import { DescriptorOverrides } from '@itwin/presentation-common';
+import { DiagnosticsHandler } from '@itwin/presentation-common';
 import { DiagnosticsLoggerSeverity } from '@itwin/presentation-common';
+import { DiagnosticsOptionsWithHandler } from '@itwin/presentation-common';
 import { EditorDescription } from '@itwin/presentation-common';
 import { EnumerationInfo } from '@itwin/presentation-common';
 import { FavoritePropertiesScope } from '@itwin/presentation-frontend';